 Watch the Made In San Leandro video tours - from Manufacturing Week 2022:

 Made in SL: Scandic

 Made in SL: Torani

-Advanced Manufacturing Day Student Tours - Late October/Early November 2022
+Advanced Manufacturing Day Student Tours - November 3, 2023

-In late October/early November, Eden ROP and Chabot College are partnering on morning tours of local manufacturers for local high school students.
-These tours will be from 9am until 10am and will bus 30-40 students to Scandic and UrbanBloc.
+On November 3, 2023, Eden ROP and Chabot College are partnering on morning tours of local manufacturers for local high school students.
+These tours will be from 9am until 10am and will bus 30-40 students to local manufacturers.

 You may also enjoy this video from the 2015 East Bay Manufacturing Day event collaboration between San Leandro, San Lorenzo, Hayward, and Castro Valley unified school districts, Eden ROP, the San Leandro Chamber of Commerce, PilotCity, Chabot College, and East Bay Career Pathways Consortium that shuttled over 450 eager high school students to various local manufacturers in an effort to expose the students to potential career paths in manufacturing.
 This event took place from 2015 through 2019 but was halted during the COVID-19 Pandemic.